 Canonical Links Best Practices

 Canonical linking is a great way to avoid penalties for duplicate content on your site while ensuring you retain all ranking factors from the same pages.
 The same content on your site usually isn’t intentional, but it always happens.
 We’ll review the best practices for building canonical links and a few things to avoid when dealing with them.
 With our help, you can ensure that only the original versions of pages are indexed and ranked in Google while retaining inbound links that may have been given to duplicate versions.
-If you’re entirely new to canonical links, read our blog post on canonical links and what they mean for SEO to better understand them.
+If you’re entirely new to canonical links, read our blog post on them and what they mean for SEO to understand them better.

 The Dos and Don’ts of Canonical Linking